Premik/blender_rhubarb_lipsync_ng/dev.md

 * place-on-strip op - add redo support, asking for channel and frame
 * Set the panel tab name in the preferences
 * Job instance is hooked to Object class, so it is incorrectly shared between blender object, make some per-object registration
+* Cue item-add onchanged handlers to properties to flush the cached Cue object

 ## Baking